SWEN670NASAEVA2/NASA_EVA_Gamification/README.md

 2. Obtain the code from [GitHub](https://github.com/SWEN670NASAEVA2/NASA_EVA_Gamification)

-3. Copy the entire `NASA_EVA_Gamification-master` directory to the `MediaWiki/extensions/NASA_WIKI_Gamification` directory.
+3. Copy the `NASA_EVA_Gamification-master` directory to the `MediaWiki/extensions/NASA_WIKI_Gamification` directory.
 Pay attention that when we create the new directory inside the Mediwiki/extensions, we are dropping the “-master” part of the name.
+#### Note: The "Documentation" and "installation_instructions_windows_and_centos" folders are not part of the code and may be removed from the "NASA_WIKI_Gamification" extension at installation.

 4. Navigate to the “MediaWiki” directory and open the `LocalSettings.php` file so you can edit it: